Concessionary fares on the British railway network: Cambrian Railcard

-This costs £10.00 for a year.
-Cardholders must be aged 16 or over, no co-holders can be named, and there are no discounts for accompanying adults or children.
-A discount of 34% is available on Day Singles, Off-Peak Day Returns (formerly called "Cheap Day Returns"), Super Off-Peak (formerly "Supersaver") tickets on the Cambrian Coast route between Shrewsbury, Aberystwyth, Machynlleth and Pwllheli.
-The Railcard can only be purchased at Aberystwyth and Machynlleth stations, and is only available to residents of the area.
+This costs £15.00 for a year.
+Cardholders must be aged 16 or over.
+A discount of 33% is available on Day Singles, Off-Peak Day Returns (formerly called "Cheap Day Returns"), Super Off-Peak (formerly "Supersaver") tickets on the Cambrian Coast route between Shrewsbury, Machynlleth, Aberystwyth, and Pwllheli.
+Up to two children can accompany the cardholder for a flat fare of £2.00 each.
+The Railcard can only be purchased at Shrewsbury, Welshpool, Machynlleth, Aberystwyth and Barmouth stations, and is only available to residents of the area.

 Cotswold Line Railcard

-This costs £7.50 for a year, and gives 34% discounts on Standard Day singles and Off-Peak Day singles (formerly "Cheap Day singles") and returns between Worcester Foregate Street and Oxford (and intermediate stops).
+This costs £12.50 for a year, and gives 33% discounts on Standard Day singles and Off-Peak Day singles (formerly "Cheap Day singles") and returns between Worcester Foregate Street and Oxford (and intermediate stops).
 Cardholders must be aged 16 or over, no co-holders can be named, and there are no discounts for accompanying adults or children.
 The Railcard can be bought at any staffed station on the route.
 The discount is not available until the 08.44 train from Worcester and the 08.48 train from Oxford on weekdays, but there are no weekend restrictions.